 Asawa was devoted to expanding access to arts education, believing that when children make art, they make “history for themselves.”
-She co-founded the Alvarado Arts Workshop in 1968 and was instrumental in creating the first public arts high school in San Francisco in 1982, which was renamed in her honor in 2010.
+She co-founded the Alvarado Arts Workshop in 1968, which at its peak was in 50 public schools in San Francisco.
+She also was instrumental in creating the city’s first public arts high school in 1982.
+It was renamed in her honor in 2010.

 Continuing her work in public art, Asawa was commissioned by the City of San Jose to honor the over 110,000 Japanese Americans like her who were imprisoned by the United States during World War II.
 Completed in 1994, her bronze bas-relief visualizes the inhumanity of the incarceration camps and reminds viewers where fear of the “other” can lead.